-Can Cherry Shrimp Live With Serpae Tetra?
+Can Cherry Shrimp (Red) Live With Serpae Tetra?

 Cherry Shrimp and Serpae Tetra may coexist with careful monitoring, adequate space, and hiding spots.